Blazing Team: Masters of Yo Kwon Do

-Blazing Team: Masters of Yo Kwon Do (火力少年王悠拳英雄 (Huǒlì Shàonián Wáng Yōu Quán Yīngxióng, Blazing Teens: Yo-Kwon-Do Heroes)) is an animated series produced by Guangdong Alpha Animation & Culture and Hasbro Studios.
+Blazing Team: Masters of Yo Kwon Do (火力少年王悠拳英雄 (Huǒlì Shàonián Wáng Yōu Quán Yīngxióng, Blazing Teens: Yo-Kwon-Do Heroes)) is an animated television series produced by Guangdong Alpha Animation & Culture and Hasbro Studios.
 The show is a re-imagining of Alpha's Blazing Teens yo-yo property aimed at western audiences.

 The series aired over two seasons and was originally commissioned for 52 episodes.
-The 26-episode first season debuted in the United States on November 13, 2015 on Discovery Family.
-With an episode count reduced by 10, the 16-episode second season premiered on July 22, 2017.
+The 26-episode first season debuted in the United States on November 13, 2015, on Discovery Family.
+With an episode count reduced by 10, the 16-episode second season premiered on July 22, 2017 and ended on September 9, 2017.
 In China, the series debuted on iQiyi and other streaming platforms in August 2017.

 Synopsis

 Unlike Blazing Teens, the show features an entirely different cast of characters.
 Four teenagers discover the art known as Yo-Kwon-Do, which combines martial arts with yo-yo tricks.
 Now, under the guidance of Lao Shi, they must master their skills to protect the world.